-Our revised Standard proposes: greater effort on the part of the auditor to challenge robustly management's assessment of going concern; improved transparency with a new reporting requirement for the auditor to expressly state their conclusions on whether management's assessment is appropriate; and a stand-back requirement to consider all the evidence obtained, whether corroborative or contradictory, when the auditor draws their conclusions on going concern.
-Subject to consultation the new standard will apply to the audit of financial periods beginning on or after 15 December 2019.
+We have issued a consultation on how the work done by auditors on going concern can be strengthened.
+This consultation does not propose a change to the scope of the audit, which is being considered by the Brydon Review.
+It proposes greater effort on the part of the auditor to challenge robustly management's assessment of going concern; improved transparency, with a new reporting requirement for the auditor to expressly state their conclusions on whether management's assessment is appropriate; and a stand-back requirement to consider all the evidence obtained, whether corroborative or contradictory, when the auditor draws their conclusions on going concern.